BirdVox/bv_context_adaptation/progress.md

 15. [DONE] Make a notebook displaying the quantiles of accuracy, both with and without data augmentation.
 Compute AUC and AUPRC.

+16. Investigate the locations of 20% of false detections.

 D. Snowball on UrbanSound-8K
 1. [DONE] Find padding heuristics (repeat vs zero).